 Whether we realize it or not, algorithms are a big part of our daily lives.
-Not only are they in the most mundane tasks, but they are also part of any computing device we put our hands on.
+Not only are they in the most mundane tasks.
+Also, they’re part of any device we put our hands on.
 But what exactly are they?
 How do they work?
-Which ones should you keep in mind if you want to dive into computer programming?
+Which ones should you remember if you want to dive into computer programming?
 In this article, we take a look at this and more!

 What is an Algorithm?

-To put it in simple terms, an algorithm is a set of instructions followed to complete a task or solve a problem.
-Although they may sound like a complex concept, we actually use algorithms daily.
+An algorithm is a set of instructions followed to complete a task or solve a problem.
+Although they may sound like a complex concept, we use algorithms daily.
 For instance, when we follow a recipe or solve a long division.
 When it comes to computer science, the one reading the algorithm is the computer.
 In this case, algorithms are like very detailed recipes or instruction manuals.
-As a result, computers read them to function the way we’d like them to.
+As a result, computers read them to function as we’d like them to.

 What are Data Structures?

-Data structures are a way of organizing and storing data in a virtual system so they’re used in an efficient way.
-These common data structures include arrays, stacks and queues.
+Data structures are a way of organizing and storing data in a virtual system.
+As a result, this data gets efficient uses.
+These shared data structures include arrays, stacks, and queues.
 Why are we mentioning data structures here?
 Well, algorithms solve problems by processing data.
-Thus, they are often combined with algorithms.
+Thus, they often combine with algorithms.
 To do so, it optimizes code and builds computer programs.
-If you want to learn more about data structures, you can click here.

-In the context of computing, algorithms work on the basis of input and output.
-An algorithm provides a computer with the input it needs to carry out the relevant steps.
+In the context of computing, algorithms work based on input and output.
+An algorithm provides a computer with the input it needs to carry out the appropriate steps.
 After that, it outputs the results.

-Algorithms come in a variety of forms, shapes and sizes.
-We’ll go over the most important ones below.
+Algorithms come in a variety of forms, shapes, and sizes!

-This algorithm is quite essential as it’s used to arrange the order of an array or list of elements.
-Sorting algorithms are usually classified into integer sorts and comparison sorts.
-Integer sorts —or counting sorts— determine how many elements in the array are less than X for any X element.
-Meanwhile, comparison sorts compare elements in the array.
-As a consequence, these determine if an element should be placed left or right of another one.
-Some popular sorting algorithms include bubble sort, merge sort and heap sort.
+This algorithm is quite essential as it's used to arrange the order of an array or list of elements.
+Sorting algorithms’ classification is into integer sorts and comparison sorts.
+Integer sorts —or counting sorts— determine how many factors in the array are less than X for any X element.
+Meanwhile, comparison sorts compare features in the array.
+Consequently, these determine if a component should be at the left or right of another.
+Some popular sorting algorithms include bubble sort, merge sort, and heap sort.

 Divide and Conquer Algorithms

 These algorithms divide the problem into subproblems of the same type.
-After solving —or conquering— each of them, they are all combined to solve the original problem.
-This type of algorithm is often used for binary search and matrix multiplication.
-Some algorithms that follow this logic include quicksort and closest pair of points.
+After solving —or conquering— each of them is combined to solve the original problem.
+This type of algorithm often applies to binary search and matrix multiplication.
+Some algorithms of this logic include quicksort and the closest pair of points.

-The concept behind these algorithms is quite simple: to find an element in a data set.
+The concept behind these algorithms is simple: finding an element in a data set.
 Searching algorithms get divided into sequential and interval searches.
-Some searching algorithms include binary search, breadth-first search, and depth-first search.
+Some search algorithms include binary search, breadth-first search, and depth-first search.

 Brute Force Algorithms

 The idea behind these algorithms is also quite simple.
-They iterate all possible solutions until they find a satisfactory one.
-You can think about it as trying every possible combination to open a safe.
+Brute Force iterates all possible solutions until they find a satisfactory one.
+You can think about trying every possible combination to open a safe.

-Like with Divide and Conquer, this computer algorithm divides the problem into subproblems.
-Only one subproblem gets solved at the time.
-If a solution fails, the last step is undone and the algorithm backtracks to find another solution.
-The idea is to build the solution incrementally and remove those solutions that don’t adapt to the constraints of the problem at any point.
+This computer algorithm divides the problem into subproblems like divide and conquer.
+Only one subproblem gets solved at a time.
+If a solution fails, the last step is undone.
+Then, the algorithm backtracks to find another solution.
+Backtracking builds incremental solutions and cuts solutions unaligned with the problem.
 You can use backtracking algorithms to solve the Knight’s tour problem or a Sudoku game.
-This algorithm is also popular for all binary strings and the knapsack problem.
+Also, it’s popular for all binary strings and the knapsack problem.

 Here, the simplest version of a problem gets solved first.
 Then, it moves on to larger versions of the problem until you find the solution to the original problem.
 There are different types of recursion.
-Among them, there are direct, indirect, tailed and non-tailed recursion.
-This is a good type of algorithm to solve the Tower of Hanoi problem or the DFS of a graph.
+There is direct, indirect, tailed, and non-tailed recursion among them.
+Further, it's a good type to solve the Tower of Hanoi problem or the DFS of a graph.

 Dynamic Programming Algorithms

-This is a very efficient way to solve a problem.
-Like in other algorithms in this list, a problem is divided into a set of simpler subproblems.
-Each of them get a fix once, and the solution to the complicated bigger problem is then computed.
-Yet, the solutions to the subproblems are stored for future use.
-It’s used for matrix chain multiplication, and the longest common subsequence, among others.
+This algorithm is a very efficient way to solve problems.
+Like other algorithms in this list, the main problem gets divided into simpler subproblems.
+Each gets a fix once, and the solution to the bigger problem is then computed.
+Yet, the answers to the subproblems are in storage for future use.
+Among its uses are matrix chain multiplication and the longest common subsequence.

-In a greedy algorithm, the first step is to find an optimal local solution.
+The first step in a greedy algorithm is finding an optimal local solution.
 With this, it hopes to find an optimal global solution.
 This algorithmic paradigm builds on the solution piece by piece.
 To do so, it chooses the piece that offers the most immediate benefit first.
-Because there are no future considerations involved, this algorithm does not always work.
-But, when it does, it’s great to solve optimization problems.
-It’s applied for sorting, job scheduling, and for the coin change problem.
+Because no future considerations are involved, this algorithm does not always work.
+But when it does, it's great to solve optimization problems.
+It's applied for sorting, job scheduling, and the coin change problem.

 How are Algorithms used in Computer Science?

-Since they’re the backbone of computer science, algorithms are everywhere you look.
+Since they're the backbone of Computer Science, algorithms are everywhere you look.
 After all, it is through algorithms that computers function.
 Computer programs are pretty much algorithms written in a language that machines understand.
-Also, they play a significant role in the things we are exposed to online.
-For instance, it’s used to determine Google results, and the ads or the social media posts you see.
+Also, they play a significant role in the things we're exposed to online.
+For instance, it determines Google results and the ads or social media posts you see.
 The list of how computer science uses algorithms is endless.
 So, we’ll mention some other real-life applications of algorithms and data structures.

-• An array data structure with a sorting algorithm is helpful to sort contacts in your phone.
+● An Array Data Structure with a Sorting Algorithm helps sort contacts in your phone.

-• Backtracking algorithm applies, for example, for solving crossword puzzles.
+● A Backtracking Algorithm applies, for example, to solving crossword puzzles.

 Why are Algorithms Important?